S$ 73 Find Cheap Flights from Southeast Asia to Malaysia

 • What is the cheapest time of day to fly to Malaysia?

-The cheapest time of day to fly to Malaysia is generally in the afternoon, when round-trip flights cost S$ 101 on average.
-Morning departures are around 3% cheaper than evening flights, on average.
-The most expensive time of day to fly to Malaysia is generally at night, which is peak travel time and where the average cost of a ticket is S$ 140.
+The cheapest time of day to fly to Malaysia is generally in the morning, when retur flights cost S$ 152 on average.
+On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
+The most expensive time of day to fly to Malaysia is generally at night, which is peak travel time and where the average cost of a ticket is S$ 181.

 • What is the cheapest flight to Malaysia?